Model for an electrostatic capacitor in Einstein-Maxwell theory: Conclusion

-Perhaps an undesirable feature of this capacitor is that the junction conditions requires the surface stress tensor to have negative energy density, leading to a violation of the weak energy condition.
-Therefore, the construction of such a capacitor, if at all possible, requires exotic matter.
+Perhaps an undesirable feature of the parallel-plate capacitor is that the junction conditions requires the surface stress tensor to have negative energy density, leading to a violation of the weak energy condition.
+However, by an appropriate choice of the exterior matter distribution, it is possible to find a configuration that obeys the null energy condition.
+On the other hand, the spherical capacitor sandwiched between two Schwarzschild spacetimes does satisfy the weak energy condition.

-Nevertheless, the presence of gravity between the plates contributes to some non-trivial behaviour for charged test particles.
+The presence of gravity between the plates contributes to some non-trivial behaviour for charged test particles between the parallel-plate capacitor.
 In a non-gravitational capacitor, any charged particle would simply be uniformly accelerated by the electric field towards the plate of opposite charge.
 However, in the V\v{Z} region, there exist a potential well due to the gravitational force.
 So in this case, it is possible for charged particles to simply oscillate in between the plates without touching them.